gregalletti/CTF_writeups/MetaCTF2020/README.md

 ### Password Here Please
 ![c](https://img.shields.io/badge/Reverse_Engineering-2c3e50) ![p](https://img.shields.io/badge/Points-325-success) ![a](https://img.shields.io/badge/author-b4g4-lightgrey)

-The challenge consinsted in reverse engineering a python code to find the string that gets throught each check.
+The challenge consinsted in reverse engineering a ```Python``` code to find the string that gets throught each check.
 The first step was just understanding that the problem could be divided in 4 parts.

 The first part (lines 5-7) was just a check on the lenght of the string that must be 24 characters.